Tiagobuzzz/UltraWorldCodes/README.md

 # UltraWorldCodes
 This repository contains the game code and the AI module.
-The AI logic is a single file with several interlinked systems that model memory, beliefs, personality, emotions and more.
+The AI logic is split across several files under `src/UltraWorldAI/`, each implementing interlinked systems that model memory, beliefs, personality, emotions and more.

 ## Structure
-- `src/UltraWorldAI/IA.cs` contains the main AI implementation.
-It defines all subsystems such as memory, beliefs, metacognition and the narrative engine.
+- The `src/UltraWorldAI/` directory contains the implementation of all subsystems such as memory, beliefs, metacognition and the narrative engine.
 - `AIConfig.json` can override some runtime parameters (like `MaxMemories`).